IndusInd Capital

-Reliance Capital is an Indian financial services company.
+IndusInd Capital Limited (formerly Reliance Capital) is an Indian financial services company.

 It has businesses in asset management, mutual funds, life insurance and general insurance, commercial finance, home finance, stock broking, wealth management services, distribution of financial products, private equity, asset reconstruction, proprietary investments and other activities in financial services.

-Anil Ambani was the promoter and chairman of Reliance Capital, before the Reserve Bank of India (RBI) on 29 November 2021 superseded the board of Reliance Capital in view of payment defaults and serious governance issues.
-In 2025, the company was taken over by the Hinduja Group.

 History

-Reliance Capital Limited was incorporated in 1986 at Ahmedabad in Gujarat as Reliance Capital & Finance Trust Limited.
-The name Reliance Capital came into effect on 5 January 1995.
-Reliance Capital obtained its registration as a non-banking finance company (NBFC) in December 1998.
+IndusInd Capital was incorporated in 1986 at Ahmedabad in Gujarat as Reliance Capital & Finance Trust Limited.
+After its name was changed to Reliance Capital (RC) on January 5, 1995, it obtained its registration as a non-banking company (NBFC) in December 1998.

-In 2002, Reliance Capital Ltd shifted its registered office to Jamnagar in Gujarat before it finally moved to Mumbai in Maharashtra, in 2006.

-In 2006, Reliance Capital Ventures Limited merged with Reliance Capital.
-With this merger the shareholder base of Reliance Capital rose from 0.15 million shareholders to 1.3 million.
+Having shifted its registered office to Jamnagar in Gujarat, Reliance Capital finally moved to Mumbai in Maharashtra four years later.
+In 2006, it merged with Reliance Capital Ventures, increasing its shareholder base from 0.15 million to 1.3 million.

-Reliance Capital entered the capital market with a maiden public issue in 1990 and in subsequent years further tapped the capital market through rights issue and public issues.
-The equity shares were initially listed on the Ahmedabad Stock Exchange and the Stock Exchange Mumbai.
-The equity shares are listed on the Stock Exchange Mumbai and the National Stock Exchange of India.
+RC entered the capital market with a maiden public issue in 1990 and in subsequent years further tapped the capital market through rights issue and public issues.
+Initially listed on the Ahmedabad and Mumbai Stock Exchanges, its equity shares are listed on the latter and on the National Stock Exchange of India.

-In June 2019, auditors of PwC resigned claiming that they were not allowed to carry on their audits if Reliance Capital prevented it from exercising independent judgment in making a report to the members of the company.
-The auditors revealed that the recoverables of ₹7083 crore were actually inter corporate deposits of other Reliance group companies that were being diverted.
-Reliance denied allegations of irregularities.
+In 2019, auditors of PwC resigned claiming that they were not allowed to carry on their audits if Reliance prevented it from exercising independent judgment in making a report to the members of the company.
+Although RC denied any wrongdoing, auditors revealed that the recoverable amount of ₹7083 crore was in fact misappropriated intercorporate deposits from other Reliance firms.

+The Indian firm had Anil Ambani as its promoter and chairman until November 2021, when the Reserve Bank of India (RBI) superseded the RC board in view of payment defaults and serious governance issues.

+In December 2025, nine months after being sold to the Hinduja Group, the company changed its name to IndusInd Capital Limited.